Mold is easy to understand. It needs moisture and food to grow.

 Then, Clean Up The Area

-Wipe mold up very carefully and slowly, so it isn’t disturbed and releases fewer spores.
+Wipe mold up very carefully and slowly, so it isn’t disturbed — which will cause it to release more spores.

 Go over the area multiple times, and saturate with a disinfectant cleaner (suggestions here) extremely well.
 To greater reduce the odds of mold returning, wipe down the area with disinfectant every day for a week, and then weekly going forward.

 Look to see if there’s a chance the mold has spread inside walls, cracks between finishes, or mechanisms.
 If so, the materials need to be removed.

 Be mindful of getting mold spores on your hands.
 Close the trash bag immediately when done, wash hands, and remove the bag from the house.

 Finally, wipe down everything in the room with microfiber and a great disinfectant cleaner.
 Clean sheets if in a bedroom.
 Change clothes and shower off, then get outside for some restorative fresh air.

 The Best Disinfectant Products